sentclose/sentc-docs/docs/guide/e2ee/group.md

 ### Sign a group key

-The group key can be signed by the creator to make sure that the key is not corrupted.
-Just set the sign value to true.
+The creator can sign the group key to make sure that the key is not corrupted.
+Set the sign value to true.
 All members can now verify the group key.

 :::: tabs#p